-The story goes something like this: When Martin Luther King, Jr, was a little boy he had a group of neighborhood friends.
-One day one of the white mothers told Martin he couldn’t play with her sons anymore.
-She told him never to come to the house again.
+One of the white mothers told Martin he couldn’t play with her sons anymore.
+She told him never to come to her house again.
 We’ve all heard some version of that story, usually this time of year, in recognition of MLK day.

-Years ago, I always showed my students a movie that had a re-enactment of this scene.
+Years ago, I showed my students a movie that had a re-enactment of this scene.
 It was hard to watch.
-Thank goodness, little Martin ran straight home and told his mother what had happened.
-Mothers usually know how to make things all better, and Mrs. King was no different.
-In the movie, his mother soothed her son and said all the right things.
+Little Martin ran straight home and told his mother what happened.
+Mothers usually know how to make things better, and Mrs. King was no different.
+In the movie, the mother soothed her son and said all the right things.
 “People who know better, understand that the color of your skin doesn’t matter.
 People who know better don’t act that way.”

 It was a powerful scene for my students to watch.
-Most would agree it was a life changing event for the young man who would grow up to be a leader in the Civil Rights Movement.
+Certainly a life changing event for the young man who would grow up to be a leader in the Civil Rights Movement.

-I remember the discussions we would have each year after watching the movie.
-We always talked about how young Martin felt.
+I remember the discussions we had each year after watching the movie.
+We talked about how young Martin felt.
 The students gave the perfect answers: sad, confused, angry.
-We always talked about how the little white boys felt.
-Again, sad, confused, angry.
+We talked about how the little white boys felt.
+Answers were the same.
+Sad, confused, angry.

 I didn’t ask the students this question: How did Mrs. King feel that night?
-I’m betting I know the answer.
+I didn't ask the children that question, but as a mother, I know the answer.
 Mrs. King probably felt helpless or full of rage.
 She had to be full of emotion on the inside.
 But on the outside, at least when she was in front of her son, she was calm.
 She made her decision out of love.
 And her little man turned out just fine.